FWMSH/Constellation/system_helper/README.md

 * [`pywakeonlan`](https://github.com/remcohaszing/pywakeonlan)
 * [`icmplib`](https://github.com/ValentinBELYN/icmplib)

+For certain system operations on Windows, **_Constellation_** uses [NirCmd 2.86](https://www.nirsoft.net/utils/nircmd.html), a freeware utility distributed with this repository.
+Please note that NirCmd is not open source.

 ### Configuration
 Every Constellation component on a system needs its own system helper.
 Place the files in the same directory as the files for that component.
 For example, for a `media_player` installation: